 United States Attorneys Jointly Announce Election Day Program

-United States Attorney John W. Vaudreuil of the Western District of Wisconsin and United States Attorney James L. Santelle of the Eastern District of Wisconsin announced today that they have appointed Assistant United States Attorneys to lead the efforts of their respective offices in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 6, 2012 elections.
+United States Attorneys John W. Vaudreuil of the Western District of Wisconsin and Gregory J. Haanstad of the Eastern District of Wisconsin announced today that they have appointed Assistant United States Attorneys to lead the efforts of their respective offices in connection with the Justice Department’s nationwide Election Day Program for the November 8, 2016 elections.

-AUSA Peter Jarosz has been appointed to serve as the Election Officer for the Western District of Wisconsin, which covers Madison and approximately the Western two-thirds of the state.
-AUSA Richard Frohling has been appointed to serve as the Election Officer for the Eastern District, which covers Milwaukee and approximately the Eastern one-third of the state.
-As Election Officers, AUSA Jarosz and AUSA Frohling are responsible for overseeing their District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.
+AUSA Peter Jarosz has been appointed to serve as the Election Officer for the Western District of Wisconsin, which covers Madison and approximately the western 44 counties of the state.
+AUSAs Zachary Corey and Christopher Ladwig have been appointed to serve as the Election Officers for the Eastern District, which covers Milwaukee and approximately the eastern 28 counties of the state.
+As Election Officers, in consultation with Justice Department Headquarters in Washington, these AUSAs are responsible for overseeing the handling of complaints of voting rights abuses and election fraud in their respective districts.

-United States Attorney Santelle added, “The franchise is the cornerstone of American democracy.
-We all must ensure that those who are entitled to the franchise exercise it if they choose, and that those who seek to corrupt it are brought to justice.”
+United States Attorney Haanstad added, “The right to vote is the cornerstone of American democracy.
+We all must work to ensure that those who are entitled to vote are free to exercise that right if they choose, and that those who seek to interfere with that right are brought to justice.”

-In order to respond to complaints of election fraud or voting rights abuses on November 6, 2012, and to ensure that such complaints are directed to the appropriate authorities, AUSA Jarosz and AUSA Frohling will be on duty in their districts while the polls are open.
-AUSA Jarosz can be reached by calling: (608) 658-3743.
-AUSA Frohling can be reached by calling (414) 297-4528.
+In order to respond to complaints of voting rights abuses or election fraud on November 8, 2016, and to ensure that such complaints are directed to the appropriate authorities, the Election Officers will be on duty in their districts while the polls are open.

 In addition, the FBI will have Special Agents available in each Field Office and Resident Agency throughout the country to receive allegations of election fraud and other election abuses on election day.
 The FBI in Madison can be reached by calling (608) 833-4600.
 The FBI in Milwaukee can be reached by calling (414) 276-4684.